-Sudden cardiac death (SCD) is a sudden, unexpected death caused by loss of heart function (sudden cardiac arrest).
+Sudden cardiac death (SCD) is a sudden, unexpected death caused by a lethal heart rhythm (sudden cardiac arrest).
 It is a leading cause of ''natural deaths'' in the U.S., causing about 295,000 adults to die each year.
 SCD is responsible for half of all heart disease deaths.

 SCD occurs most frequently in adults in their mid-30s to mid-40s, and affects men twice as often as it does women.
 SCD is rare in children, although the exact prevalence is not known.